Enterprise SaaS SEO: The Guide to Organic Growth

 • Surveys and Interviews: Collect qualitative customer information about their pain points and preferences.

-So, for instance, if you sell HR management software to mid-sized companies, you might discover that your audience is most concerned about compliance and automation.
-Those topics should be the focus of your SEO strategy.
+For instance, if you sell HR management software to mid-sized companies, you might discover that your audience is most concerned about compliance and automation.
+Your SEO strategy should focus on those topics.

 3. Target the Right Keyword